candacetribble/candace/README.md

 You, and therefore our 1:1 times, are important to me.
 I will do my best to make sure these meetings are not rescheduled, but in the event that I do need to move them I will let you know why I made an update.

 What you share with me during 1:1s is held in confidence but it is not confidential.
 This means that, while I will always do my best to keep feedback and our discussions anonymous, there may be rare times when I am required to share information with others (HR, for example).
+I will let you know when I would like to share with others something we have discussed.

 I like to capture, at a high level, a bullet list of items we discuss in our 1:1s (excluding the more personal and/or sensitive topics).
 I like to record action items in a space where we can both see them, and I encourage you to do the same if you would like to keep a list of topics you want to discuss in our next meeting.